qwaneu/qwaneu.github.io/_posts/2020-06-19-making-decisions-in-turbulent-times.md

 There is much to say about it, but following Bias to Action, I've set myself a deadline and will post my first takeaways.

-Bias to Action was mentioned in the presentation, but [is could not find it as a pattern (yet?)](http://www.cnpatterns.org/strategy-risk-reduction).
+Bias to Action was mentioned in the presentation, but [I could not find it as a pattern (yet?)](http://www.cnpatterns.org/strategy-risk-reduction).

 The titles below taken from the presentation slides or the e-book.